Pallet Racking Component Glossary

 - Horizontal supports that run from column to column.
 Pallets that are large enough to span the depth of the rack will sit on two beams - one at the front and one at the back.

-- Used to bridge the gap between two beams on a singe level of racking, pallet rack decking creates a level surface on which to store pallets.
+- Used to bridge the gap between two beams on a single level of racking, pallet rack decking creates a level surface on which to store pallets.
 At ASI, we offer plywood and corrugated steel decking, as well as a variety of styles of wire decking.

 - These are pieces of metal that are bolted on to the columns of two adjacent rows of racks.
 Row spacers are available in a variety of widths.
 In addition to providing a uniform space between each row they have the added benefit of increasing the overall stability of your racking.

 - As the name suggests, these upright pieces of metal are bolted to the floor and surround the base of columns.
-The purpose of column protectors is to prevent your rack from injuring any damage from passing forklifts
+The purpose of column protectors is to prevent your rack from damage from passing forklifts

-End Of Aisle Guards
+Pallet Rack End Of Aisle Guards

 - These provide slightly more protection than column protectors alone.
 End of aisle guards are pieces of metal that are bolted on the ground and span the entire depth of the rack, protecting both uprights as well as any bracing.